fraenzi/popmod_snowfinch/docs/predictive_model.md

 #### Survival function of the predictive population model

 From the survival analyses that are available up to now, we collated a survival function that produces a survival probability for summer and winter for each age and sex class dependent on a standardised environmental variable (Fig. \@ref(fig:survivalfunctions)).
 Intercepts are taken from the analyses of our own data (presented above) and effect of the environmental variables are taken from the long-term data from Austria [@zauner_apparent_2022].
-For every run of the population model, we draw a random intercept and slope for each age and sex class and we keep that values for the whole population trajectory.
+For every run of the population model, we draw a random intercept and slope for each age and sex class and we keep these values for the whole population trajectory.
 In this way, the uncertainty of survival propagates into the uncertainty of the population trajectory.

 <div class="figure">